Chapter 12:

 'Come onn!
 You will get all the precious points you spent!
 One in a lifetime offer!!'

 'You say that every year.'
-The two females thought.
+The two females thought, biting their lips.

 'Young lady, are you sure want to keep that broom?
 You can get your fifteen points back~' The candle moved, getting closer to Roxy like a persistence seller.

-A vein of anger appears in her forehead but she continues ignoring it remembering the time she hit the candle with broomy resulting in the candle splitting in half and multiplying, doubling the abuse.
+A vein of anger appeared in her forehead but she continued ignoring it.
+Remembering the time she hit the candle with broomy resulting in the candle splitting in half and doubling the abuse.

-'The more you react the more we gonna stay stuck here.'
-Karaza reminds herself, remembering the first time she kept slashing it with her axe, getting stuck for days until she's cooled down.
+'The more one react the more they stay stuck in here.'
+Karaza reminded herself, remembering the first time she kept slashing it with her axe, getting stuck for days until she cooled down.

 They exchanged a glance to cement the plan of ignoring the candle until this is all over.